slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On productivity

 <!--
-“Work expands so as to fill the time available for its completion.” -- C. Northcote Parkinson
+> *"Work expands so as to fill the time available for its completion."
+-- C. Northcote Parkinson*
+> *"If you're not spending your time doing what you want, and you're not earning, and you're not learning - what the heck are you doing?"
+-- Naval Ravikant*

-- nothing will make you more productive than owning your time. nothing will make you less productive than selling it. -- naval
+> *"Nothing will make you more productive than owning your time.
+Nothing will make you less productive than selling it."
+-- Naval Ravikant*
-- say no: «it doesn't feel right to me.» no more explanations are needed (naval)
+> *"Say no: 'It doesn't feel right to me.'
+No more explanations are needed."
+-- Naval Ravikant*

 - work is a queue of queues. trying hard is not the key to success. this not mean that you don't put your best effort.
 - Strategic laziness as a leverage point.
 - maker days and manager days